Breathing space – training when ill

 I’ve not been well for the last couple of weeks.
-I’ve had a sore throat and a chest infection, which has made ordinary life a bit of a struggle, let alone training… and blogging has had to take a backseat to just getting on with life!
+I’ve had a sore throat and a chest infection, which has made ordinary life a bit of a struggle, let alone training.
+Blogging has had to take a backseat to just getting on with life!

 Sometimes being stubborn can have its advantages (such as my refusal to quit when I’ve set a goal), but putting off seeing a doctor probably hasn’t worked in my favour.
-I don’t like to make a fuss and put down my lack of interest in training to being lazy rather than being ill.
-For over a week, all I wanted to do when I got home from work (and for some of the time when I was there) all I wanted to do was go to sleep.
-It felt like I had a concrete block on my chest and I kept waking up in the night to use my inhaler 🙁 I finally saw a doctor on Friday and found out that the reason for my illness and fatigue – the infection means that my lungs are currently functioning at 65% – so I’ve been given a course of antibiotics and steroids to take for the next week: 9 pills a day!
-I hope I’m back on par again soon.
+I don’t like to make a fuss.
+I put down my lack of interest in training to being lazy rather than being ill.
+For over a week, when I got home from work (and for some of the time when I was there) all I wanted to do was go to sleep.
+It felt like I had a concrete block on my chest and I kept waking up in the night to use my inhaler.

 Anyway, there’s a lot to look forward to in the next few weeks:

 - I’ve also registered for the Global Swimming Summit.
-It’s a FREE online event with loads of inspiration speakers who have competed in the Olympics and/or hold world records, as well as plenty of high-level coaches, nutritionists and so on.
+It’s a FREE online event with loads of inspirational speakers who have competed in the Olympics and/or hold world records.
+There will also be plenty of high-level coaches, nutritionists and so on.
 It takes place from February 8th – February 16th.

-I decided that I would try lane 2 at my next swimming session, but on Monday 1st February, I felt so exhausted that I didn’t think there was any point in trying to swim.
+I decided that I would try lane 2 at my next swimming session.
+However, on Monday 1st February, I felt so exhausted that I didn’t think there was any point in trying to swim.
 I’ll see how I’m feeling tomorrow before making a decision about which lane to swim in.
 It might be more sensible for me to check that I’m recovering before pushing myself!